Drug Rehab Digital Marketing Agency

 Drug rehab marketing might sound impersonal—especially when a large portion of marketing today happens online.
 However, the best strategies are actually aimed at establishing a kind of human connection.
 The idea of treatment or seeking help, in general, is intimidating, but the internet has given people struggling with substance abuse new power.
 Searching for treatment facilities, recovery centers, or just resources about addiction on the internet is private and confidential.
 As a result, more people feel comfortable doing so.
-You need marketing strategies that connect your facility with these people in need, while also connecting with them on an emotional level.
+You need rehab marketing strategies that connect your facility with these people in need, while also connecting with them on an emotional level.

-How can you increase your brand’s visibility online?
+How do you increase your brand’s visibility online?
 How do you build trust online with those who are seeking treatment?
 More importantly, how do you reassure them that your treatment program will truly help them recover?
-All of these goals can be accomplished through a diversified approach to drug rehab marketing.
+All of these goals are accomplished through a diversified approach to drug rehab marketing.
 We’ve got six basic strategies that—in combination—bring you relevant, high-quality leads:

 SEO: The Best Drug Rehab Marketing Strategy

 Drug rehab search engine optimization is still the king of addiction/recovery marketing, and online marketing in general.
 It’s the best inbound marketing strategy, and it should be a top priority for your brand.
 Search engines are like librarians, designed to direct people to solid, useful information.
-The search algorithm seeks to provide the most relevant and highest quality results for that person’s search, and you want your program’s website to appear in those search results.
-The first 3 organic search result get 60% of the clicks on a page, and 3 out of 4 people never scroll past the first page of search results.
+The search algorithm seeks to provide the most relevant and highest quality results for that person’s search.
+But, you want your program’s website to appear in those search results.
+The first 3 organic search results get 60% of the clicks on a page.
+Moreover, 3 out of 4 people never scroll past the first page of search results.

 There are a few major factors that play into which websites will rank the highest: